1-DARK/PhotoGallery/README.md

 ## License

-This project is open-source and available under the MIT License.
-Feel free to modify and use it for your own portfolio.
+This project is open-source and available under the MIT License..